 According to Art Markman, a psychology professor at the University of Texas, it is fair game to care about hair because with the feeling of confidence it gives, people tend to take more risks like speak to the boss or do something gutsy at an office presentation.
 Markman says scientific research has shown that when someone is in a positive mood, better things happen.
 So having healthy hair that makes you feel proud, confident, and positive could mean a greater chance at things going in your favor.

 |Photo courtesy of RyanMcGuire|

 If money spent is any indication, hair is a runaway winner in the beauty category.
-From shampoos, conditioner, and creams to salon treatments and hair restoration, it is clear that hair is something we are obsessed about.
+From shampoos, conditioner, and creams to salon treatments with the best salon equipment, hair restoration, or barber equipment if you’re one to do your own cuts, it is clear that hair is something we are obsessed about.
 When people have naturally healthy hair, the less they fixate on it and spend on it.
 Health of the hair is genetic and comes with age but also with foods you eat, maintenance, and not torturing it every single day with chemicals and blow dry.

 Healthy hair for ageless beauty

 Unlike other cosmetic enhancements, hair procedures are generally much less radical but give off a huge difference.
 This is why hair restoration and transplant are gaining in popularity because people realize that healthy hair means beauty for the ages.
 Unlike surgical face enhancements that you can’t really deny, hair procedures give a youthful glow without the trouble of looking downright creepy.

 You just look and feel good

 |Photo courtesy of NuHart Clinic Philippines|